hexwell/arch-installer/readme.md

 sudo ./usb.bash
 ```

-## Install
+## Installation

+The USB creator places this repo on the third partition of the USB.

 - Edit `conf/install.bash` on the created USB appropriately.
 - Edit `install.bash` on the created USB to enable/disable modules to your liking.
 - Edit `modules/install/pacstrap.bash` on the created USB to add/remove installation of packages to your taste.
 - Boot the USB using UEFI.
-- The USB creator places this repo on the third partition of the USB.

 ```bash
 # change keyboard layout if needed